For Immediate Release: February 7, 2013

 “The Skilled Iowa Initiative is a critical step in improving the quality of the workforce in Iowa,” said Governor Terry Branstad when the initiative was announced in June of 2012.

-The program uses a universal testing system that rates the skills and abilities of those in Iowa’s workforce, awarding a National Career Readiness Certificate (NCRC), a portable certification for the potential job seeker, upon completion of the program.
+The program uses a universal testing system that rates the skills and abilities of those in Iowa’s workforce, awarding a National Career Readiness Certificate, which is a portable certification for the potential job seeker upon completion of the program.
 The NCRC is an effective measure of foundational skills and will help businesses confidently hire workers who are right for the job.
-It will help businesses evaluate an individual worker’s abilities, allowing for a more accurate matching of skill sets with those required by the job.
+It will also help businesses evaluate an individual worker’s abilities, allowing for a more accurate matching of skill sets with those required by the job.
 There is no cost to Iowa businesses to use NCRC assessments as part of their hiring process.
 Additionally, there is no cost to potential job seekers (residents of Iowa) wishing to take the assessments.

 To schedule an assessment time, contact Sarah Breems-Diekevers at Northwest Iowa Community College at 1-800-352-4907 ext.
 137 or email: email@example.com.
 To find out how this can help area business and industry identify the best job applicants, contact Bob Becker at (712) 262-1971 x 126 or Robert.Becker@iwd.iowa.gov.

 More information about National Career Readiness Certification can also be found on line at: www.SkilledIowa.org.